misskey-dev/misskey/CONTRIBUTING.md

 ### Setup
 Before developing, you have to set up environment.
 Misskey requires Redis, PostgreSQL, and FFmpeg.

-You would want to Meilisearch to experiment related features.
+You would want to install Meilisearch to experiment related features.
 Technically, meilisearch is not strict requirement, but some features and tests require it.

 There are a few ways to proceed.